amperity/amperity-docs/amperity_reference/source/segments.rst

 .. segments-summary-start

-The **Summary** tab highlights the most important information about a segment, including:
+The **Summary** tab highlights important information about a segment, including:

 * How much opportunity does this segment have?
-* Which channels should I engage on?
+* Which channels can I engage on?
 * What is the predicted revenue for this segment?

 Use the information on the **Summary** tab to help determine the best way to initiate a marketing campaign.